Basketball at the 2024 Summer Olympics – Men's qualification: Qualification via the wild card tournament

-The four remaining quota places are attributed to the 12-team field through the two-round FIBA World Olympic Qualifying Tournaments.
-The first round, the FIBA Olympic pre-qualifying tournaments (FOPQTs), will be played at the continental level and the second, the FIBA Olympic pre-qualifying tournaments (FOQTs), at the global level.
+The four remaining quota places were attributed to the 12-team field through the two-round FIBA World Olympic Qualifying Tournaments.
+The first rounds, the FIBA Olympic pre-qualifying tournaments (FOPQTs), were played at the continental level and the second, the FIBA Olympic qualifying tournaments (FOQTs), at the global level.

 Participation in the FIBA Olympic pre-qualifying tournaments

-Forty teams that failed to qualify for the 2023 FIBA Basketball World Cup are eligible to participate in the FOPQTs.
-For each continent, teams will be selected by competing in the second round of 2023 FIBA Basketball World Cup qualification and by certain qualification or ranking criteria among those that did not play in the second round.
+Forty teams that failed to qualify for the 2023 FIBA Basketball World Cup were eligible to participate in the FOPQTs.
+For each continent, teams were selected by competing in the second round of 2023 FIBA Basketball World Cup qualification and by certain qualification or ranking criteria among those that did not play in the second round.